sugarlabs/GSoC/Ideas-2025.md

 - Extend the sample widget to support user prompts for AI-generated sound samples.
 - Develop an LLM-based generative AI backend to produce high-quality, relevant sound samples.
 - Build a high-performance API using FastAPI to streamline interactions between the widget and the LLM.
-- Work on techniques to minimize hallucinations and improve contextual accuracy.

 **Project Length**<br>